 No matter where we went, from Myeong-dong to Insa-dong and Namdaemun to Hongdae, on streets packed with pedestrians there were food stalls manned by women or husband and wife teams except for one bundegi (silkworm larvae) stall guarded by a man and a sign that said “no photo.”
-Where there is a will there is a way to make money for enterprising Koreans in Seoul.

 We must have eaten every hour, stuffing ourselves with odeng, tteokbokki, cup chicken, Korean hot dogs and more.